brianakl/bootstrapped_model_up_scaling/README.md

 - what does it mean for two matrices to have the same singular values?
 - Since these matrices all seem to converge to the same singular values there must be something that they are all converging to
 - If they share singular values does that mean that we can construct a new larger matrix based on the singular values of the smaller matrix that will be closer to the solution for the larger matrix?

+# Steps
+- attempted doubling every col and row
+- adding one hot vectors to each matrix to expand it that way